fuzziqersoftware/sharedstructures/README.md

     std::shared_ptr<Allocator> alloc(new LogarithmicAllocator(pool));
     std::shared_ptr<Queue> q(new Queue(alloc, 0));

-    // add items to the queue
+    // Add items to the queue
     q->push_back(item1);  // (std::string)
     q->push_back(item1_data, item1_size);  // (const void*, size_t)
     q->push_front(item2);  // (std::string)
     q->push_front(item2_data, item2_size);  // (const void*, size_t)

-    // remove items from the queue (throws std::out_of_range if empty) std::string item3 = q->pop_back();
+    // Remove items from the queue (throws std::out_of_range if empty) std::string item3 = q->pop_back();
     std::string item4 = q->pop_front();

-    // get the number of items in the queue size_t count = q->size();
+    // Get the number of items in the queue size_t count = q->size();

 In Python, the wrapper will transparently marshal and unmarshal values passed to and from Queues.
 However, this means that you can't easily pass values to and from programs written in other languages.
 To bypass the serialize/deserialize steps (and therefore only be allowed to pass/return bytes objects in Python), use raw=True.
 Python usage looks like this: